doggybootsy/hidden-disc-docs/README.md

 ## Discord's API Frontend: A Custom Webpack Implementation
 Discord, like many platforms, has their own, pre-written API wrap.
 It's only accessable through the application itself, sorry Python devs.
 ### The Webpack Object
-See the `window.webpackChunkdiscord_app` object [here](https://pastebin.com/NvM3Atnw), *kinda*.
-Since it's a huge object, some parts just say `[Object object]` and some parts aren't even loaded at all.
-But, it's cool to see the object, at least.
+See the `window.webpackChunkdiscord_app` object [here](https://raw.githubusercontent.com/Discord-Datamining/Discord-Datamining/master/current.js).
+(CREDIT to the [Discord Datamining](https://github.com/Discord-Datamining/Discord-Datamining) team!)

 To fetch webpack modules in the easiest way possible, load up Discord (preferably the webapp so you don't have to go through dev-tools enabling), open the inspect element console, and paste the following functions: